chris-short/devopsish.com/content/post/099/index.md

 [Unexpected MySQL database meltdown fingered in GitHub's 24-hour website wobble](https://www.theregister.co.uk/2018/10/23/github_outage_ends/): GitHub had a ROUGH beginning of the week.

-[Ep. #6, Customer Reliability Engineering with Google’s Liz Fong-Jones](https://www.heavybit.com/library/podcasts/o11ycast/ep-6-customer-reliability-engineering-with-googles-liz-fong-jones/): In episode 6 of O11ycast, Charity and Rachel talk to Google developer advocate Liz Fong-Jones about ways to build systems to be more transparent and explainable.
+[Ep. #6, Customer Reliability Engineering with Google's Liz Fong-Jones](https://www.heavybit.com/library/podcasts/o11ycast/ep-6-customer-reliability-engineering-with-googles-liz-fong-jones/): In episode 6 of O11ycast, Charity and Rachel talk to Google developer advocate Liz Fong-Jones about ways to build systems to be more transparent and explainable.

 [Documentation as an Open Source Practice](https://blog.digitalocean.com/documentation-as-an-open-source-practice/): Develop Documentation Like Code